Bob Crewe: The mid-to-late 1960s

-In 1967, Crewe and Gaudio scored one of their greatest successes with "Can't Take My Eyes Off You", recorded by Frankie Valli with the Four Seasons.
+In 1967, Crewe and Gaudio scored one of their greatest successes with "Can't Take My Eyes Off You", recorded by Frankie Valli with The Four Seasons.
 The song reached No. 2 on the Billboard Hot 100 and earned a gold record.
-"Can't Take My Eyes Off You" has since been recorded by a wide variety of vocalists and bands, in several different languages.
+"Can't Take My Eyes Off You" has since been recorded by a wide variety of music groups and solo artists, in several different languages.
 A 1968 version by singer Andy Williams climbed to No. 5 on the UK Singles Chart.
-Also achieving chart status over the decades were English-language versions by the Lettermen, Maureen McGovern, Boys Town Gang and Lauryn Hill.
+Also achieving chart status over the decades were English-language versions by The Lettermen, Maureen McGovern, Boys Town Gang and Lauryn Hill.
 The song has been heard in numerous motion pictures, including The Deer Hunter, The Fabulous Baker Boys, Conspiracy Theory, 10 Things I Hate About You, Drop Dead Gorgeous, Bridget Jones's Diary, and Jersey Boys.

 In 1969, Crewe collaborated with the singer Oliver, producing his pop hit "Jean", a song written by poet Rod McKuen which served as theme to the Oscar-winning film The Prime of Miss Jean Brodie, starring Maggie Smith.
-Crewe also produced a hit single of Oliver performing the optimistic "Good Morning Starshine" from the rock musical Hair.
-The song reached No. 3 on both the Billboard Hot 100 and Easy Listening singles surveys.
+Crewe also produced another song performed by Oliver, the optimistic "Good Morning Starshine" from the dance rock musical Hair.
+The single reached No. 3 on both the Billboard Hot 100 and Easy Listening singles surveys.

 The Crewe record label released a series of well-received recordings such as Ben Bagley's Cole Porter Revisited and Rodgers and Hart Revisited featuring vocal performances by such artists as Harold Arlen, Elaine Stritch, Dorothy Loudon, Anthony Perkins, Ann Hampton Callaway, Bobby Short, Jerry Orbach, Tammy Grimes, and Blossom Dearie.

-Crewe sang "The Whiffenpoof Song" and was interviewed on The Jack Spector Show and appeared on Dick Clark's ABC-TV programs American Bandstand and Where the Action Is.
-He was interviewed by Dick Clark and some of his current 1960's songs were played for the dancers and crowds.
+Crewe was a guest on The Jack Spector Show, and was interviewed by Dick Clark on ABC-TV programs like American Bandstand and Where the Action Is, where he sang some of his current 1960's songs, such as "The Whiffenpoof Song," which were played for the dancers and the crowds.